The mission of First Free Rockford is to bring people into a relationship with Jesus Christ.

 We learn through our Life Group ministry and various Bible Studies that take place throughout the week.
 We have both sermon-based and curriculum-based Life Groups that meet at various times throughout the week, and we offer Bible Studies for both Men and Women along with learning opportunities for both Kids and Students.

 We serve as a church in various ways both in the Rockford community and around the world.
 We serve the families in the Rockford Public School District through our reSTART campaign, Kids Hope USA, and our partnership with Whitehead Elementary School.
-We serve the greater Rockford community through our annual Trunk-or-Treat and Big Day of Serving events.
 We also partner in various ways with the Rockford Rescue Mission and the Pitney Place for Women and Children.
 Finally, we aim to fight for Social Justice issues in Rockford and around the World through various partners like: Kids Around the World, Tabitha Centers, and First Love International.